 Anatomical variants represent the deviations from the accepted standard human anatomy as printed in the classic textbooks (e.g. Gray's Anatomy 1), and taught in universities, dissecting rooms and clinical practice.

 The term "normal anatomic variants" or just "normal variants" is often used interchangeably with "anatomical variants".
 Inclusion of the prefix 'normal' can create difficulty as it may imply that there is no pathological ramification of the variance in the anatomy present.
-It may be better to avoid using normal in this way.
+In many cases this might be true, but some variants may be symptomatic/cause significant pathology.
+Therefore it may be better to avoid using normal in this way.

 History and etymology